Di- is for Directed: First-Order Directed Type Theory via Dinaturality: Abstract

 \section{Abstract}

-We show how dinaturality plays a central role in the interpretation of directed type theory where types are interpreted as (1-)ca\-te\-go\-ries and directed equality is represented by $\hom$-functors.
-We present a general elimination principle based on dinaturality for directed equality which very closely resembles the $\J$-rule used in \ML type theory, and we highlight which syntactical restrictions are needed to interpret this rule in the context of directed equality.
-We then use these rules to characterize directed equality as a left relative adjoint to a functor between (para)categories of dinatural transformations which contracts together two variables appearing naturally with a single dinatural one, with the relative functor imposing the syntactic restrictions needed.
-We then argue that the quantifiers of such a directed type theory should be interpreted as ends and coends, which dinaturality allows us to present in adjoint-like correspondences to a weakening functor.
-Using these rules we give a formal interpretation to Yoneda reductions and (co)end calculus, and we use logical derivations to prove the Fubini rule for quantifier exchange, the adjointness property of Kan extensions via (co)ends, exponential objects of presheaves, and the (co)Yoneda lemma.
-We show transitivity (composition), congruence (functoriality), and transport (co\-Yo\-ne\-da) for directed equality by closely following the same approach of \ML type theory, with the notable exception of symmetry.
-We formalize our main theorems in Agda.
+We show how dinaturality plays a central role in the interpretation of directed type theory where types are given by (1-)ca\-te\-go\-ries and directed equality by $\hom$-functors.
+We introduce a first-order directed type theory where types are semantically interpreted as categories, terms as functors, predicates as dipresheaves, and proof-relevant entailments as dinatural transformation.
+This type theory is equipped with an elimination principle for directed equality, motivated by dinaturality, which closely resembles the $\J$-rule used in \ML type theory.
+This directed $\J$-rule comes with a simple syntactic restriction which recovers all theorems about symmetric equality, except for symmetry.
+Dinaturality is used to prove properties about transitivity (composition), congruence (functoriality), and transport (co\-Yo\-ne\-da) in exactly the same way as in \ML type theory, and allows us to obtain an internal ``naturality for free''.
+We then argue that the quantifiers of directed type theory should be ends and coends, which dinaturality allows us to capture formally.
+Our type theory provides a formal treatment to (co)end calculus and Yoneda reductions, which we use to give distinctly logical proofs to the (co)Yoneda lemma, the adjointness property of Kan extensions via (co)ends, exponential objects of presheaves, and the Fubini rule for quantifier exchange.
+Our main theorems are formalized in Agda.